 For the past 25 years work at Stony Brook has developed a very tractable model of scheduling divisible (partitionable) loads.
 The methodology is very well suited to integrating communication and computation issues.
 A world wide publication list on this topic is available at this web site.

-A research effort into electric and other energy systems, Prof. Robertazzi is a co-P.I. on the Stony Brook Smart Grid Corridor project funded by LIPA and DOE since 2010.
+A research effort into electric and other energy systems, Prof. Robertazzi was a co-P.I. on the Stony Brook Smart Grid Corridor project funded by LIPA and DOE.

 K. Wang, S. Skiena and T. G. Robertazzi, "Phase Balancing Algorithms", Electric Power Systems Research, vol. 96, Mar 2013, pp. 218-224.